1993–94 National Division 3

-Following their relegation last season, Coventry won the division and return to National Division Two for next season.
+Following their relegation last season, Coventry won the division and a quick return to the 1994–95 National Division 2 for next season.
 They are joined by the runner-up, Fylde, who were also relegated last season.
-Havant and Redruth are both relegated to National Four.
-Havant were runners-up last season and would have been promoted to National Division Two if the leagues had not been re-organised.
+Havant and Redruth are both relegated to the 1994–95 National Division 4.
+Havant were runners-up last season and would have been promoted to National Division 2 if the leagues had not been re-organised.